reinhart1010/nix/docs/en/common/kube-capacity.md

 Combine the best parts of `kubectl top` and `kubectl describe` into a CLI focused on cluster resources.
 More information: <https://github.com/robscott/kube-capacity>.

-- Output a list of nodes with the total CPU and Memory resource requests and limits:
+- List nodes including the total CPU and Memory resource requests and limits:

 `kube-capacity`